temporalio/documentation/docs-src/java/how-to-provide-an-authorization-token-in-java.md

   - auth
 ---

-import RelatedReadList from '../components/RelatedReadList.js'

-The Temporal Server [expects](/server/security/#authentication) an `authorization` gRPC header with an authorization token to be passed with API calls if [requests authorization](/server/security/#authorization) is configured.
+The Temporal Server expects an `authorization` gRPC header with an authorization token to be passed with API calls if requests authorization is configured.

 Authorization Tokens may be provided to the Temporal Java SDK by implementing a `io.temporal.authorization.AuthorizationTokenSupplier` interface.
 The implementation should be used to create `io.temporal.authorization.AuthorizationGrpcMetadataProvider` that may be configured on ServiceStub gRPC interceptors list.